 You might remember Deputy Addy Perez of the Richland County (South Carolina) Sherriff’s Department from an incident on Live PD where she had to hold onto a suspect’s legs as he attempted to flee over a fence while being questioned.
 Or perhaps you remember her heartwarming conversation with a homeless veteran about her own experience in the military.
 (She’s still serving in the Army.)

 Perez, a fan favorite on the show, became part of Richland County in 2016 after coming off active duty as a Drill Sergeant.

-Perez spoke with A&E Real Crime about how being in the military and in law enforcement are similar, how social media has impacted policing and the importance of police transparency.
+Perez spoke with A&E True Crime about how being in the military and in law enforcement are similar, how social media has impacted policing and the importance of police transparency.

 What made you want to become a police officer after being in the military?